EnricoMi/publish-unit-test-result-action/README.md

 ```

 This can be improved by caching the PIP cache directory.
 If you see the following warning in
-the composite action output, then installing the `wheel` package can also be beneficial (see further below):
+the composite action output, then installing the `wheel` package can also be beneficial (see further down):

 ```
 Using legacy 'setup.py install' for …, since package 'wheel' is not installed.